cadornet/programmingpackage/README.md

 ## Docker Support
-This project also includes a ready-to-use Docker Container to ensure reproducility and compatibility The **Dockerfile** used to build the container is included in this repository and installs all required system and R dependencies, including:
+This project also includes a ready-to-use Docker Container to ensure reproducility and compatibility The **Dockerfile** used to build the container is included in this repository (or you can find it [here](https://github.com/cadornet/programmingpackage/blob/main/Dockerfile?raw=true)) and installs all required system and R dependencies, including:
 Seurat
 rtracklayer
 SingleR